 Indian President is the head of the state and he is also called the first citizen of India.
 He is a part of Union Executive, provisions of which are dealt with Article 52-78 including articles related to President (Article 52-62.)Under these articles, information on how a President is elected, his powers and functions and also his impeachment process is given.

 President is a vital part of Union Executive which again is important for IAS Exam and its three stages – Prelims, Mains and Interview.

-This article will mention in detail about the President of India, how a president is elected, his qualifications, a term of office, impeachment process and vacancy in his office.
+This article will mention in detail about the President of India, how a president is elected, his qualifications, a term of office, impeachment process, pardoning power of President and vacancy in his office.
 You may also download the topic ‘President of India; notes PDF below.

 President of India – Indian Polity Notes:- Download PDF Here